“RANK, SELL, CONVERT”.

 I like everything I’ve seen so far but how come this very site doesn’t rank for ‘SEO’ or keywords like that?

 I started this site just a few months ago.
 SEO takes time.
 It’s a long term game.
+Besides I’m only interested in getting direct traffic from now.
+Thanks for asking.

 Have you worked with other big companies?